How To Care For Your Granite Countertops

 Before sealing your countertop, do a quick test to see if it’s time for resealing.
 Wet a paper towel and leave it on the counter for 10 minutes.
 When you remove it, check if the area where the paper towel was is slightly discolored.
 If you see any discoloration, it means that some water has soaked into the granite, and the countertop should be resealed.

-Granite countertops are the top choice of homeowners and home buyers nationwide, and with just a touch of care, they will last a lifetime free from stains, chips, and cracks.
+Granite countertops have become a beloved choice for homeowners and home buyers across the country, and with a little care, they can enjoy a lifetime of beauty, staying free from stains, chips, and cracks.

 Learn More about Caring for Granite Countertops